 - THE BASICS: ACT is providing process, tools and data to support building a common platform at the county level for measuring and closing the skills gap based upon the NCRC.
 The model is built upon partnerships at the national, state and local levels and an Academy approach to provide structure to the start-up and successful launch.
-ACT CWRC is a ‘docking station’ for states to ‘plug into’ and connect their existing or new workforce initiatives.
-The process includes ‘on boarding’ of counties to the State’s Certified Work Ready Community initiative.
+ACT WRC is a ‘docking station’ for states and counties to ‘plug into’ and connect their existing or new workforce initiatives.
+The process includes ‘on boarding’ of counties to the State’s Certified Work Ready Community initiative and to ACT.

 - WHY COUNTIES?
 The LINK, ALIGN and MATCHING of the workforce is implemented at the local level.
 Having a process in place for county leaders to work together to match people to jobs, align workforce goals to economic development and link education and workforce together to improve the skill level is what county-level Certified Work Ready Communities do.

 - THE PLAYERS: Employers, individuals (new to workforce, transitioning, already employed), state leaders, educators, economic development, chambers, workforce professionals, community leaders, families, media and more.

-- LEADERSHIP: We help state teams figure out who needs to put the time and effort in to make sure success happens
+- LEADERSHIP: We help WRC teams figure out who needs to be at the table and how they can assist to make sure success happens.

 Composition of state leadership team should consist of state senior staff with decision-making authority that includes: